OpenID Connect is supported in Dependency-Track 4.0.0 and above

 Generally, Dependency-Track can be used with any identity provider that implements the OpenID Connect standard.
 Multiple identity providers have been tested, the following are some example configurations that are known to work.
 Note that some providers may not support specific features like team synchronization, or require further configuration to make them work.
 If you find that the provider of your choice does not work with Dependency-Track, please file an issue.

-For a complete overview of available configuration options for both backend and frontend, please refer to the Configuration page.
+For a complete overview of available configuration options for both API server and frontend, please refer to the Configuration page.

 Auth0